ndgibb/Prompt-engineering-portfolio-/README.md

 1. First check that the valves under the sink are completely closed.
 If you have a gatevalve check to make sure the nut is tightened.
 These sometimes get loose over time.
 2. Check for any dripping water around the drain pipes and tighten each one if needed.
 You may need to replace gaskets where the trap is connected.
-3. Tighten the water supply lines
+3. Tighten the water supply lines.
 4. Check for water at the base of the sink well.
 There is a gasket that may be failing where the neck pipe attaches to the sink.
 5. Check the wall and floor behind the sink thoroughly.
 There may be a leak coming from the vent which could be a roof leak somewhere.